The NANOGrav 12.5-year Data Set: Search For An Isotropic Stochastic Gravitational-Wave Background: Discussion

-As reported in Sec.\ \ref{sec:model_compare}, the \Acp\ posterior has significant support above the upper limits reported in our GWB searches in the $11$-year and $9$-year data sets \citepalias{abb+16, abb+18b}; in fact, almost the entire posterior sits above the most stringent upper limit in the literature ($\Agw < 1 \times 10^{-15}$, \citealt{srl+15}).
-However, a revised upper limit from \citet{srl+15}, which will account for solar-system effects using \bayesephem\, is in preparation using the most recent IPTA data release \citep{pdd+19}.
-In Sec.\ \ref{sec:dataset_compare}, we discuss this discrepancy and find an explanation in the choice of Bayesian prior for the amplitude $A_\mathrm{red}$ of pulsar-intrinsic red-noise processes \citep{hazboun:2020b}.
+In Sec.\ \ref{sec:dataset_compare}, we discuss in detail the discrepancy between the published \citetalias{abb+18b} results and those reported in this paper and find an explanation in the choice of Bayesian prior for the amplitude $A_\mathrm{red}$ of pulsar-intrinsic red-noise processes \citep{hazboun:2020b}.
 While we focus our discussion solely on NANOGrav's previous GWB analyses, we expect the conclusions to apply broadly to all pulsar timing data sets and analyses.
 While the GWB attribution of the common-spectrum process remains inconclusive, in Sec.\ \ref{sec:astro} we consider the broad astrophysical implications of a GWB at the levels encompassed by the \Acp\ posterior.
 In Sec.\ \ref{sec:future} we describe the next steps for NANOGrav GWB searches, as well as our expectations for the growth of spatial correlations in future data sets.